 The Wireless Emergency Alert (WEA) service went live in 2012 – enabling alerting authorities to send geo-targeted text alerts to the public via commercial wireless carriers (AT&T, Verizon, etc.).
 Geo-targeted messages can be used to warn the public in specific geographic areas of national emergencies, imminent natural or human-made threats, public safety issues, or missing children.

 Unlike SMS text messages which need to locate each recipient individually, wireless emergency text alerts reach all cellphone/smartphone users who are receiving a signal from a targeted cell tower.
-Because wireless emergency text alerts don't have to go through so many processes, the service works when cellphone networks are overloaded.
-Further information about the difference between SMS alerts and WEA alerts can be found in this video.
+Because wireless emergency text alerts don’t have to go through so many processes, the service works when cellphone networks are overloaded.

 Although WEA can be used as a standalone mass emergency communication service, its coverage is limited to members of the public with a WEA-compatible cellphone/smartphone, who have their phone with them at the time of an alert, and who haven’t disabled the emergency alert feature.
 The risk therefore exists some people may be unaware that a threat or public safety issue exists.

 To mitigate this risk, the Federal Emergency Management Agent (FEMA) developed the Integrated Public Alert and Warning System (IPAWS) – a system through which alerting authorities can send alerts via the WEA service, the Emergency Alert System (EAS) for radio and TV stations, the National Oceanic and Atmospheric Administration (NOAA) weather radio service, Internet-based services, and unique state and local alert systems.